pranigopu/pranigopu.github.io/docs/art/poetry/poems-for-life-on-earth.md

 ## Truth and Pride
 **(4 beats per line; first line starts in the last beat)**

-My mis- <br>
+- My mis-
--takes shall not shame me, for <br>
+- -takes shall not shame me, for
-They are steps to the light — the <br>
+- They are steps to the light — the
-Truth, the source of my strength, its pur- <br>
+- Truth, the source of my strength, its pur-
--suit, the source of my pride.
-I
+- -suit, the source of my pride.
+I <br>

-Relish not in my rightness, but in my <br>
+- Relish not in my rightness, but in my
-Hunger for that which is right; <br>
+- Hunger for that which is right;
-When my acts nourish me, I’ll know <br>
+- When my acts nourish me, I’ll know
-Then it’s on my side.
+- Then it’s on my side.

 ## Philosophia
 **(2 beats per line)**

-I shall hate the hateful, <br>
+- I shall hate the hateful,
-And shall love the good, but <br>
+- And shall love the good, but
-Always shall be grateful for <br>
+- Always shall be grateful for
-Having understood, for the
+- Having understood, for the
+-

-Fact that the world is, and that <br>
+- Fact that the world is, and that
-I can grasp it all, <br>
+- I can grasp it all,
-Not to ace a quiz, but to <br>
+- Not to ace a quiz, but to
-Stand proud and tall, to
+- Stand proud and tall, to
+-

-Look fate in the eye, ac- <br>
+- Look fate in the eye, ac-
--cept what is and can be, <br>
+- -cept what is and can be,
-Never to pray unto the sky; the <br>
+- Never to pray unto the sky; the
-Truth is not my enemy.
+- Truth is not my enemy.

 ## Non-evasion
 **(2 beats per line)**

-I fear no glimpse, no <br>
+- I fear no glimpse, no
-Thought, no reminder; <br>
+- Thought, no reminder;
-If they bring unease, they'll <br>
+- If they bring unease, they'll
-Serve as my pathfinder, my
+- Serve as my pathfinder, my
+-

-Map to what I've missed or lost or <br>
+- Map to what I've missed or lost or
-Wrongly put behind me; no <br>
+- Wrongly put behind me; no
-Ghosts will haunt my closet, no <br>
+- Ghosts will haunt my closet, no
-Delphic dread shall find me.
+- Delphic dread shall find me.
+-

-I fear no glimpse, no <br>
+- I fear no glimpse, no
-Thought, no desire; <br>
+- Thought, no desire;
-Ghastly or benign, they'll <br>
+- Ghastly or benign, they'll
-Serve to fuel my fire, <br>
+- Serve to fuel my fire,
+-

-The fire kept alive by the <br>
+- The fire kept alive by the
-Breaths of a clear mind; no <br>
+- Breaths of a clear mind; no
-Beast will seize my soul, no <br>
+- Beast will seize my soul, no
-Shame shall ever bind.
+- Shame shall ever bind.

 # On life
 ## Heart of the Heart
 **(2 beats per line; first line starts in the last beat)**

-I care <br>
+- I care
-Not for what one sees in me, I <br>
+- Not for what one sees in me, I
-Only care to see, <br>
+- Only care to see,
-Not for tales in posterity, I <br>
+- Not for tales in posterity, I
-Only care to be, to
+- Only care to be, to
+-

-Be and to breathe, to <br>
+- Be and to breathe, to
-Savour or to weep.
-My <br>
+- Savour or to weep.
+My
-Life holds no hero’s arc, for <br>
+- Life holds no hero’s arc, for
-It is mine to reap.
+- It is mine to reap.
+-
 ## An Ode to the Fact of Existence
-**(4 beats per line; first line starts in the last beat)**
+**(2 beats per line; first line is empty)**

 - ...
     - The pro-